 Steady on Your Feet offers help and advice, as well as a range of online resources to help reduce the risk of falls.

 Because it's online, you can access it from your own home, and you can complete it on your own or with help from your family.

 Once you've done the assessment, you'll get an action plan with ideas, exercise suggestions, and helpful advice on how you can reduce your risk of a fall.

 - For more information, speak to your GP (family doctor) or an occupational therapist.

 - The Staying Put Agency can offer advice and practical assistance to avoid slips, trips and falls around the home i.e. by removing trailing cables, installing extra bannister rails, etc.

-If you need equipment such as rails or bath seats to make your home safer, contact the Occupational Therapy Service by calling 01642 726004.
+You can get help from the council’s Occupational Therapy service if you need equipment such as rails or bath seats to make your home safer.

 Make sure you can call for help